Empresta-me/Static-Website/README.md

 ## TODO

-- make a button to switch between light and dark mode
-	- the css will probably be set in the themes/hugo-fresh/assets/fresh/core.scss
-	- probably scamm the button from **FixIt** theme
+- tweak darkmode colors

 - change logo to ours (when we have one)

 - add devs info

-- add calendar (divs or something)
+	- make them clickable and connect to github or something

 - eventually actually put content